 Florida has a well-developed network of research-informed and evidence-based home visiting programs that focus on maternal and child health, prevention of abuse and neglect, and school readiness.
 Florida MIECHV supports the development of coordinated systems of care through the creation of inter-agency advisory councils and the organization of centralized intake processes using the Healthy Start Prenatal and Infant Screens.

 Coordinated Intake & Referral Learning Collaborative

-Participating sites are led by:
+Participating sites included:

 - Healthy Start Coalition of Hillsborough County

 - NE Florida Healthy Start Coalition (Duval)

 - Healthy Start Coalitions of Orange, Osceola & Seminole

 - Healthy Start Coalition of Flagler & Volusia

 - Healthy Start of NC Florida Coalition (Alachua)

 - Healthy Start Coalition of Jefferson, Madison & Taylor Counties